brianglass/anastasis/files/weekday_vespers6.md

 Others, of the Mother of God.
 Same melody.

-Like the Angel, let us offer our Â‘HailÂ’ to the Mother of God, and let us cry out: Blessed, All-pure, glory to you.
+Like the Angel, let us offer our ‘Hail’ to the Mother of God, and let us cry out: Blessed, All-pure, glory to you.

 Virgin without bridegroom, Mother of the Lord, free your servants from all the arrows of the serpent.